 You will need to do some researching first.
 Has anyone in the neighborhood had their roof replaced recently?
-You should talk to them and see which contractor they used and ask how satisfied they were (see our Testimonials pages).
+You should talk to them and see which contractor they used and ask how satisfied they were (see our Reviews pages).
 Also, read our blog on Choosing a Roofing Contractor.

 Not all contractors are the same, so it is advisable to get estimates before deciding which roofing company to choose.
 Keep in mind that the lowest price might not be your best option (you get what you pay for!)
 When speaking to contractors, take note of any pertinent information, ask about the roofing materials they use, warranties, and any additional charges that may apply.